orderbird/data-engineer-challenge/README.md

 # data-tech-challenge
 Hey Data Engineer.
 Welcome.
-Your mission, should you choose to accept it, is to analyse the following data and get back to us with the results.
+Your mission, should you choose to accept it, is to process the following data and get back to us with the results.

 ## The Data